Luos-io/Documentation/src/pages/hardware-consideration/mcu.md

 # MCU with Luos

 ## Compatible MCUs
-Luos can manage any microcontrollers as long as they are first manually added to the library.
-If your microcontroller is not supported yet, please contact us:
+Luos can manage any microcontrollers as long as they have a LuosHAL.
+If your microcontroller is not supported yet, you can create your own LuosHAL version or contact us:

  - by mail: <a href="mailto:hello@luos.io">hello@luos.io</a>.
  - on <a href="https://github.com/Luos-io/Luos/issues/new?assignees=nicolas-rabault&labels=porting&template=porting-request.md&title=%5BMCU+PORTING%5D+" target="_blank">GitHub &#8599;</a>.